Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Theoretical Framework

 that relates negative and positive integer orders $m$.
 Thus, the number of filters would reduce to $[M/2 + 1] \times [P/4 + 1]$.
 For large values of $M$ and $P$, the number of required filters is asymptotically reduced from $M \times P$ to $M/2 \times P/4$, that is, by a factor of 8.

 Additionally, the use of a \emph{single average filter} $\overline{W}_{m}(f)$ can provide good DoA and ToA estimations when low- and medium-eccentricity elliptical arrays are involved.
 The average filter is given by replacing all $r_p$ values in eqs. \eqref{Wm1}-\eqref{Wm2} by $r$, computed as the average between the semi-major and semi-minor axes of the ellipse.
 Note that in the case of considering a single average filter, the number of required filters is reduced to $M \times 1$, as in the case of circular arrays.
 Therefore, a good approximation for elliptical arrays with low and medium eccentricities can be obtained, notably reducing the computational complexity of the problem.
 The single-average-filter approach is expected to give accurate results as long as the elliptical array is not highly flattened.
-In practice, this approach has been found to be valid up to $e \lesssim0.7$.
+In practice, this approach has been found to be valid up to $\xi \lesssim0.7$.
 Finally, note that the time required in the total propagation channel characterization process is limited by the measurement acquisition.
-The measurement process takes orders of magnitude longer than the time required to apply the estimation method.
-Therefore, the global time for taking measurements and applying the method ends up being similar in both, circular and elliptical arrays.
+The previous fact is true for setups based on virtual arrays.
+Due to the high number of sensors required to fulfill the spatial Nyquist theorem, phase-mode expansion for DoA and ToA characterization makes use of these virtual arrays \cite{phase_mode2008, Zhang_2017, Fan_2019}.
+Therefore, the measurement process takes orders of magnitude longer than the time required to apply the estimation method.
+Thus, the global time for taking measurements and applying the method ends up being similar in both circular and elliptical arrays.